-Strong Aegean Sea earthquake topples buildings in Turkey
+Turkish health minister: 4 dead, 120 injured in earthquake

 A tsunami warning was issued, with residents of the Samos area told to stay away from the coastline.
 Water rose above the dock in the main harbor of Samos and flooded the street.

-The regional governor of the Samos region, Yiannis Stamoulis, said no injuries had been reported on the island.
 Residents have also been told to stay away from buildings, as aftershocks continued to rattle the area.
+Local officials told state media there were reports of damage to buildings and part of the island’s road network.